kikugo/sesame-csm/applications/README.md

 2. Add your application code
 3. Use the shared utilities from `shared_utils/`
 4. Update this README with your application info
+5. Add your application to the main launcher

 ## Note